FBDev64/FBD/README.md

 brew install gum
 ```
 Then run it as a normal .sh file : `./src/fbd.sh`

+## Dev Channel
+Introducing FPM(FBD Package Manager) that will parse a SQL query that contains name and URL that he will then cURL and execute.
 ## Charm_

 A special thanks to all members of [Charm_ team](https://charm.sh/), for developing Gum, and helping me debug `fbd.sh` and probably other code.
 A big big thanks.